9dots/9dots.io-pages/OitXCP0.md

   2. Take a picture
   3. Add a lego
   4. Take a picture
-  5. Repeats steps 3and 4 until you have at least 40 pictures and a full lego tower.
+  5. Repeats steps 3 and 4 until you have at least 40 pictures and a full lego tower.

 ## Evaluate - 5 minutes